 - Divide students into three or six groups and instruct each group complete one of the guided primary source analysis activties linked to below.

 - Direct each group to create a brief presentation in order to share their learnings from the primary source analyses with the class.
-(If there were six groups, you may wish to combine groups who complete the same activities together to create the presentation.)
+(If there were six groups, you may wish to combine groups who completed an analysis of the same source together to create the presentation.)

 - Allow student groups to share their presentations with the class.

 - Tell students they will be researching perceptions of women in America today and their roles in society.
 Ask them to consider areas where they think women have advanced and achieved equality with men as well as areas in which they think women have not achieved parity.